 If you have received a letter informing you that your child has not been awarded free home to school travel and you disagree with the assessment made, you can exercise your right to a review by completing and returning the downloadable form.

-There are three principal grounds for a review:
+There are four principal grounds for a review:

 This page provides further guidance which you should read before submitting a request for a review